WomenPlusPlus/deploy-impact-21-kona-b/README.md

 ### Maintenance <a name = "maintenance"></a>
 This app is just as powerful as the information it contains, thefore it is very important to increase and enrich the database.
+For now, to add a NGO to the database one would need to add the information manually to the corresponding .csv files.
+The goal is that in the future the information will be stored in a SQL database and the addition of new NGOs will be semi-automated through the NGO-application page.
+Read more about future develompments in the section _Future Work_.

 ## :books: App translation <a name = "translation"></a>
 Currently the app is available in English and French, but it has been specially developped so that it can be easily translated to any language.
 The tranlation files are handled by the front-end and can be found in [/frontend/public/locales/](/frontend/public/locales/).
 To add your translation you should follow these steps: